 Select research

 - “Encouraging Politicians to Act on Climate.
 A Field Experiment with Local Officials in Six Countries.“ American Journal of Political Science.
-Forth. (with Nathalie Giger, Maria Perez, and Kaya Axelsson)
+2024. (with Nathalie Giger, Maria Perez, and Kaya Axelsson)

 - “The Expertise Paradox: How Policy Expertise Can Hinder Responsiveness.”
 British Journal of Political Science.
-Forth. (with Patrik Öhberg)
+2024. (with Patrik Öhberg)

 - “How do Public Officials Learn About Policy?
 A Field Experiment on Policy Diffusion.”
 British Journal of Political Science.
 2022